yt-dlp/yt-dlp/README.md

                                      of a range for randomized sleep before each download (minimum possible number of
-                                     seconds to sleep) when used along with --max-sleep-interval.
+                                     seconds to sleep) when used along with --max-sleep-interval
     --max-sleep-interval SECONDS     Upper bound of a range for randomized sleep before each download (maximum possible
                                      number of seconds to sleep).
-Must only be used along with --min-sleep-interval.
+Must only be used along with --min-sleep-interval
     --sleep-subtitles SECONDS        Enforce sleep interval on subtitles as well

 ## Video Format Options: